PaddlePaddle/PaddleOCR/docs/ppocr/model_train/recognition.en.md

 In `word_dict.txt`, there is a single word in each line, which maps characters and numeric indexes together, e.g "and" will be mapped to [2 5 1]

-PaddleOCR has built-in dictionaries, which can be used on demand.
+PaddleOCR includes several built-in dictionaries that can be used as needed:

-`ppocr/utils/ppocr_keys_v1.txt` is a Chinese dictionary with 6623 characters.
+- `ppocr/utils/ppocr_keys_v1.txt`: A Chinese dictionary containing 6623 characters.

-`ppocr/utils/ic15_dict.txt` is an English dictionary with 36 characters
+- `ppocr/utils/ic15_dict.txt`: An English dictionary containing 36 characters.

-`ppocr/utils/dict/french_dict.txt` is a French dictionary with 118 characters
+- `ppocr/utils/dict/french_dict.txt`: A French dictionary containing 118 characters.

-`ppocr/utils/dict/japan_dict.txt` is a Japanese dictionary with 4399 characters
+- `ppocr/utils/dict/japan_dict.txt`: A Japanese dictionary containing 4399 characters.

-`ppocr/utils/dict/korean_dict.txt` is a Korean dictionary with 3636 characters
+- `ppocr/utils/dict/korean_dict.txt`: A Korean dictionary containing 3636 characters.

-`ppocr/utils/dict/german_dict.txt` is a German dictionary with 131 characters
+- `ppocr/utils/dict/german_dict.txt`: A German dictionary containing 131 characters.

-`ppocr/utils/en_dict.txt` is a English dictionary with 96 characters
+- `ppocr/utils/en_dict.txt`: An English dictionary containing 96 characters.

-The current multi-language model is still in the demo stage and will continue to optimize the model and add languages. **You are very welcome to provide us with dictionaries and fonts in other languages**, If you like, you can submit the dictionary file to [dict](../../ppocr/utils/dict) and we will thank you in the Repo.
+Currently, the multilingual models are still in the demo stage, and we are continuously improving the models and adding new languages. **We highly welcome you to provide dictionaries and fonts for other languages**.
+If you are willing, you can submit your dictionary files to the [dict](../../ppocr/utils/dict) directory, and we will credit you in the repo.

-To customize the dict file, please modify the `character_dict_path` field in `configs/rec/rec_icdar15_train.yml` .
+To customize the dict file, please modify the `character_dict_path` field in `configs/rec/rec_icdar15_train.yml`.

-- Custom dictionary
+- Custom Dictionary

 If you need to customize dic file, please add character_dict_path field in configs/rec/rec_icdar15_train.yml to point to your dictionary path.
 And set character_type to ch.

-### 1.4 Add Space Category
+### 1.5.
+Add Space Category

-If you want to support the recognition of the `space` category, please set the `use_space_char` field in the yml file to `True`.
+To support recognition of the "space" category, set the `use_space_char` field in the YAML file to `True`.

-### 1.5 Data Augmentation
+### 1.6.
+Data Augmentation

 PaddleOCR provides a variety of data augmentation methods.
 All the augmentation methods are enabled by default.